-- 2) Low Voltage Connections Low voltage field connections are located as shown in Figure 9.3 and are as follows: - a) Heating (CH) Thermostat Connect to a 24 volt thermostat or other "dry contacts" (such as a zone panel end switch) that close upon a call for heat.
+- 2. Low Voltage Connections Low voltage field connections are located as shown in Figure 9.1 and are as follows: - a) Heating Thermostat Connect to a 24 volt thermostat or other "dry contacts" (such as a zone panel end switch) that close upon a call for heat.
 Follow thermostat manufacturer's instructions.
 To insure proper thermostat operation, avoid installation in areas of poor air circulation, hot spots (near any heat source or in direct sunlight), cold spots (outside walls, walls adjacent to unheated areas, locations subject to drafts).
-Provide Class II circuit between thermostat (or zone controls) and boiler.

-- b) DHW Thermostat If used, connect to a 24VAC domestic hot water thermostat or 2nd space heating thermostat. - Auxiliary Limit Jumper Used to connect auxiliary limit device.
-If no such devices are installed, the factory supplied jumper shown in Figures 9.3 and 9.4 must be installed for boiler to operate. - d) EnviraCOM Used to connect an EnviraCom thermostat or other approved EnviraCom device to this boiler.
+Provide Class II circuit between thermostat (or zone controls) and boiler. - b) DHW If used, connect to a 24VAC domestic hot water thermostat or 2nd space heating thermostat. - c) Option Plug Used to connect options such as the Crown Option Card Panel kit (See instructions provided with this kit for additional details). - Note: When the Option Plug is not used, the factory supplied jumper plug shown in Figure 9.1 must be installed for boiler to operate. - d) EnviraCOM Used to connect EnviraCom thermostat or other EnviraCom device approved by Crown for use with this boiler.

-A CAUTION
+CAUTION

 - When making low voltage connections, make sure that no external power source is present in the thermostat circuits.
 If such a power source is present, it could destroy the boiler's control.
-One example of an external power source that could be inadvertently connected to the low voltage connections is a transformer in old thermostat wiring. - Do not attempt to use EnviraCom connections for any purpose not explicitly permitted by the factory.
+One example of an external power source that could be inadvertently connected to the low voltage connections is a transformer in old thermostat wiring. - Do not attempt to use EnviraCOM connections for any purpose not explicitly permitted by Crown Boiler Company.
 Attempting to do so may result in unreliable operation and/or damage to controls. - Do not use the transformer provided on the boiler to power external devices such as zone valves.
 Doing so may cause damage to the transformer.